By Eric Becker | Co-Founder, Cresset Family Office

 - Are my children or grandchildren ready to manage the family’s wealth for the long-term?
 If you have doubts, you likely need a family office.

 - Does my existing financial advisor truly have my best interests at heart?
 If you have doubts, you likely need a family office

 - Do I have confidence in my wealth transfer strategy and estate plan?
 If not, you likely need a family office.

 At Cresset, we address all those questions and more by taking a holistic view of your financial picture, fleshing out your goals and priorities, mapping out a cohesive financial plan, and layering in value-added services, including portfolio, tax, legal, private banking, family governance and lifestyle services.
-Because of our expertise in pre-transaction planning, we can also help you navigate and streamline your affairs before and after a liquidity event.
+Because of our team’s extensive experience in pre-transaction planning, we can also help you navigate and streamline your affairs before and after a liquidity event.

 A family office may be exactly what you need to provide security and peace of mind for your family today and for generations to come.
 We are happy to schedule a private call to discuss your needs.